Affiliate links on Android Authority may earn us a commission. Learn more.

 - Motorola Moto G 5G (6GB/256GB): $399.99

 The phone sports a plastic back and frame and a corner-mounted triple camera array.
-Our Moto G 5G (2022) test unit arrived with Android 12 straight out of the box, but Motorola is only promising a year’s worth of updates (presumably up to Android 13) with two years of security patches.
+Our Moto G 5G (2022) test unit arrived with Android 12 straight out of the box, but Motorola is only promising a year’s worth of updates (with Android 13 confirmed to be on its way) with two years of security patches.
 Motorola packed its budget-friendly 5G device with a SIM ejector tool, a USB-A to USB-C cable, and a 10W “Turbo Power” charger.

 The Moto G 5G the quintessential Moto G experience in 2022.